 Watch the YouTube video here On this day before the beginning of Hannukah in the Jewish tradition (Dec.
 3-10), and the first Sunday of Advent in the Christian tradition, we pause to contemplate the nature of miracles.
 Whether it's the birth of a baby, the Fibonacci numbers that predict the spiral shape of our galaxy, or the ever-renewable light made possible through solar technology, there are miracles (and mysteries) aplenty.
 Join in the spirit of free inquiry, curiosity, and wonder as Rev. Jennifer Brooks shines a little light on the mysteries and miracles of the season.

-The old story of Stone Soup tells of two weary travelers who arrive in a small village and unexpectedly bring a community together under the guise of making a delicious soup from stones.To make this story come to life, we're encouraging everyone who can to bring pre-cut veggies to add to the pot, as well as non-perishable food to support the children with their food drive.
-This participatory service will engage young and old alike in this important tale and also offer food to the hungry in our community.
-Special music by visiting musician Peter Mayer.
+Watch the You Tube video here The old story of Stone Soup tells of two weary travelers who arrive in a small village and unexpectedly bring a community together under the guise of making a delicious soup from stones.To make this story come to life, we're encouraging everyone who can to bring pre-cut veggies to add to the pot (from which volunteers will make a veggie soup for delivery to home-bound members), as well as non-perishable food to support our children with their food drive to benefit families in need in the Des Moines community.
+This participatory service will engage young and old alike in this important tale and also offer food to the hungry.
+Special music by the UU Singers - I See Colors by PinkZebra